|Last Profile Update:||06/06/14|

 Joshua, D.O.B.
 6/13/2002, is a handsome young man with warm brown eyes and a friendly smile.
 He came into state custody in 2005 due to neglect and exposure to domestic violence, in his home environment.

 Josh enjoys playing outside; he enjoys playing ball in the yard, riding his bike and going to the beach.
 He also enjoys visiting a farm nearby and talks a lot about the various animals that he sees when he visits.
 He has a good sense of humor and loves to please.
 He enjoys playing with his classmates though he needs guidance and support to improve his social skills.
-He also very much enjoys the attention of adults and is happy to accompany his foster parents in doing almost anything that they plan to do.
-He has a good sense of humor and an upbeat personality.
+He also very much enjoys the attention of adults, has a good sense of humor and an upbeat personality.

 If you are interested in knowing more about Joshua, please contact his caseworker Nancy Bolduc at nancy.bolduc @maine.gov; #(207) 822-2289 or at DHHS 161 Marginal Way, Portland, ME 04101.
 Adoption subsidy may be available.